anuj-aj/Digit-Recogniser/README.md

 Digit recognizer using:
 1. Tensorflow
-2. CNN -batch gradient descent left
+2. CNN -batch gradient descent to be done